The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

+The vehicular and pedestrian travel times are shown in \cref{table:01}.
+The diagonal of the pollster travel time matrix corresponds to the service times.
+Note that this table does not include information related to nodes in the set \(\{5, 6, 7, 8, 9\}\), which are the duplicated nodes explained in the multigraph construction.

-As portrayed in Figure \ref{fig_instancia_inventada}, the optimal solution for this small instance consists of one vehicular route: $0\to 1 \to 4 \to 8 \to 3 \to 7 \to 6 \to 9$ (continuous lines); three pedestrian routes: $1\to5\to 2 \to 6$ for pollster $0$, and $4\to 8$ and $3\to 7$ for pollster $1$.
+As shown in \cref{fig_instancia_inventada}, the optimal solution for this small instance consists of one vehicular route: \(0 \to 1 \to 4 \to 8 \to 3 \to 7 \to 6 \to 9\) (continuous lines), and three pedestrian routes: \(1 \to 5 \to 2 \to 6\) for pollster \(0\), and \(4 \to 8\) and \(3 \to 7\) for pollster \(1\).
 Synced pedestrian and vehicular routes form feasible service routes corresponding to the optimal daily plan.
-Breaks are represented by dashed nodes $2$ and $3$ for pollster 0 and 1, respectively.
-The optimal value is accomplished in one day using one vehicle and two pollsters with a total cost of $\$560$.
+Breaks are represented with the dashed nodes \(2\) and \(3\) for pollsters \(0\) and \(1\), respectively.
+The optimal value is achieved in one day using one vehicle and two pollsters, with a total cost of \(\$560\).